microsoft/semantic-kernel/docs/decisions/0022-azuresdk-streaming-api-update.md

 ### Pros

 1. Less internal changes to handle the streaming data.
-1. Removal of the resposibility on the interfaces to handle different choices/results per request.
+1. Removal of the responsibility on the interfaces to handle different choices/results per request.

 ### Cons